Content Analysis for Research – Types & Its Importance with Example

 Step 1st – Selection of content for analyzing:

-It is the research question that you have selected that will help in the selection of text.
-After making the choice of text you are required to determine the medium that is sources of content which could be a website, speeches, and newspaper.
+It is the research question that you have select that will help in the selection of text.
+After making the choice of text you need to determine the medium that is sources of content .
+The different sources of content could be a website, speeches, and newspaper.
 After the selection of medium, you will require to establish a criterion for inclusion such as a newspaper that contains a description of a particular program or website.
 Then at the next phase, you will need to set parameters such as location, date range.
 If in case you are planning to analyze the large volume of text then in such a situation you will need to perform sampling for electing few people as simple in research.

 For example: Media representing employment issues, and you intend to examine the article in news.
 As it is large volume of content then you will need to select few newspaper by applying sampling technique.